 The "I See You Awards®" is an annual celebration of low-budget independent filmmakers.
 It is a one-of-a-kind awards program created by Terri Lee Chandler, the film critic for WWJ Newsradio 950, Detroit's only all-news radio station.

-Terri is a member of numerous professional associations, including the prestigious Broadcast Film Critics Association, the largest film critics group in the United States and Canada, which produces the annual Critics Choice Awards.
-She is also a member of the African-American Film Critics Association, the Detroit Film Critics Society and SAG-AFTRA.
+Terri is a member of several professional associations, including the prestigious Critics Choice Association, the largest film critics group in the United States and Canada, which produces the annual Critics Choice Awards.
+She is also a member of the African-American Film Critics Association, SAG-AFTRA and the National Association of Black Journalists.